 If you are stuck in some desert foxhole overseas in 100-degree heat with bullets the size of sidewalk chalk buzzing by, most likely the last thing you are thinking about is the state's license renewal procedures.

 Of course, not every person in the military is engaged in combat or even overseas, but there are plenty that are residents but currently reside outside of the rectangle that is Colorado.
-Fortunately, military folks and their dependents are eligible for a three-year extension at no cost.
+Fortunately, military folks and their dependents are eligible for a free extension of 3 years (1 time only).
 But, even so, you will need to provide a few things to the Division of Motor Vehicles in order to receive the extension.

 - Date of birth.